ButThouMust/kamaitachi-sfc-english/README.md

 - Dump the compressed Japanese script.
 - Compress and reinsert modified versions of the Japanese script into the game.
   - I used this to test scripts for viewing unused content, in particular some silhouettes and visual effects.
-- Compress an English translated script into the format the game expects.
+- Insert and compress an English font and a translated script into the game.
 - Insert translated menu prompts for managing files, like "start game", "delete file", "change names", etc.
+- Edited the name entry screen to let the player input a name in English.
+  - This was more difficult than it sounds, interestingly.
+The short version is, the text encoding table and the visible graphics were stored separately.

 ### <ins>Graphics</ins>
 - Insert translated graphics for the stereo/mono option.